 Mercedes-Benz recycling plant in Kuppenheim, southern Germany

 The pilot plant is expected to have an annual capacity of 2,500 tonnes.
-The recovered materials will be fed back into the recycling loop to produce more than 50,000 battery modules for new Mercedes-EQ models.
-Based on the findings of the pilot plant, production volumes could be scaled up in the medium to long term.
+The recovered materials will be fed back into the recycling loop to produce more than 50,000 battery modules for new Mercedes-Benz models.
+Based on the findings of the pilot factory, production volumes could be scaled up in the medium to long term.

 |Annual capacity||2,500 t|

 |Batteries||Lithium-ion batteries from (plug-in) hybrid and electric vehicles|

 |Origin of the batteries||Test vehicles, start-up batteries, possibly returns from the field|

 |Recovered material||Battery-grade recyclate (cobalt, nickel, lithium and in future also graphite)|

 |Technology partner||Primobius GmbH|